 The voltage drop

 ...is the voltage that gets lost on the passage from the battery to the consumer and back to the battery as a result of resistance in the cable.
 The longer and smaller diameter the cable the higher it's cumulative resistance.
-So when we have longer cable runs, we also need larger diameter cables, or else the resistance goes too high.
+So when we have longer cable runs, we also need larger diameter cables, or else the resistance and voltage drop goes too high.

 Our wire size calculators use a formula that is based on Ohm's law in order to calculate a diameter for the conductor that keeps the voltage drop below the value you set in the calculator.